egtann/migrate/README.md

 First, ensure that all your migration file names are numbered as described above.
 Then run `migrate` with the `-skip` flag.
-For example, if a project had 71 migrations that had already been run and another several migrations which had not, you'd run:
+For example, if a project had 70 migrations that had already been run and another several migrations which had not (you want to migrate starting at #71), you'd run:

 ```
 migrate -db my_database -dir db/migrations -skip 71_the_last_migration_you_ran.sql